JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **On average, the rainfall across the Amazon is 7 feet annually.**.
+And here is a just a random fact -  **Nerve cells can travel as fast as 120 metres per second**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)